 If you know an account manager or someone who has experience running interviews at Google or another big tech company, then that's fantastic.
 But for most of us, it's tough to find the right connections to make this happen.
 And it might also be difficult to practice multiple hours with that person unless you know them really well.

-If you have any questions about Google account manager (or technical account manager) interviews, do not hesitate to ask them below and we will be more than happy to answer them.
+If you have any questions about Google (technical) account manager interviews, do not hesitate to ask them in the comments below.
 All questions are good questions, so go ahead!